 Marijuana Infraction Response

-We know that when a youth loses the protective factors of school or other activities, they become more vulnerable.
-This program can support trusted adults, schools and organizations to keep kids engaged but still have an effective and appropriate consequence.
-The Infraction Response program can be used as part of the restorative justice process or to reduce a suspension resulting from a marijuana infraction.
+This program can support trusted adults, schools and organizations to keep kids engaged while still having an effective and appropriate consequence for a marijuana related violation.
+The Infraction Response program can be used as part of the restorative justice process or to reduce a suspension.
 Rate is for a single Infraction Response survey access.
 Please add the number of surveys in the quantity drop drown menu after you add the item and view the cart.
 Scroll down this page to find instructions on how to find your access codes.

 Marijuana Education Initiative Alternative to Suspension/Suspension Enhancement